Promoting Disability Engagement and Jew-Gentile Unity Through a Biblical Lens.

-Dr. Boehm's work is situated at the intersection of disability and faith.
+Dr. Thomas Boehm’s work explores the intersections of disability and faith, family and flourishing.

 Dr. Boehm's interest in disability began as an early career professional working in the social services sector but was catapulted in new directions when he became the parent of a child with a disability.
 He then decided to rethink his entire worldview by studying the Bible at Trinity International University where he earned a masters degree in divinity.
 He then went on to teach special education for students with significant support needs and earned a doctorate in special education at Vanderbilt University.
 His dissertation research involved gathering perspectives from almost 900 families within two regions of the United States with a son or daughter with intellectual disability in order to understand and improve family quality of life.